 Meet with your manager to request more challenging projects and tasks.
 Share your plan for career advancement with them so they are clear on your goals.
 Research shows that when an employee participates in a special project and excels, they are 78% more likely to believe that their job is preparing them for their future career.15

-Taking on new responsibilities shows your hard work and your ability to manage the new challenge and the workload.
+Taking on new responsibilities shows your hard work and ability to manage the new challenge and the workload.
 Proving your dedication and work ethic to your direct manager might inspire them to become a champion for you on your journey.

 Seek out respectful engagement with your manager to communicate your desire for new challenges—and use these opportunities to grow your leadership skills.
 Of course, be sure to stay on top of your regular duties if you take on extra projects.